 The BMP includes the following tests:

 - Glucose - energy source for the body; a steady supply must be available for use, and a relatively constant level of glucose must be maintained in the blood.

-- Calcium - one of the most important minerals in the body; essential for the proper functioning of muscles, nerves, and the heart and is required in blood clotting and in the formation of bones
+- Calcium - one of the most important minerals in the body; it is essential for the proper functioning of muscles, nerves, and the heart and is required in blood clotting and in the formation of bones.

 - Sodium - vital to normal body processes, including nerve and muscle function

 - Potassium - vital to cell metabolism and muscle function

 - CO2 (carbon dioxide, bicarbonate) - helps to maintain the body's acid-base balance (pH)